Dungscape

 The spreadsheet holds information from my observation, research, and conversations with curators (see acknowledgments and references).
 This is designed to ensure the finished paintings are credible in terms of behaviour, scale, context etc.

-Series of 3 oil paintings (in progress)
+Diptych of 2 oil paintings

 With dung (cow and rabbit) in the foreground, pronounced foreshortening allows the smaller invertebrates (such as parasitoid wasps) to be scaled up to be easily visible.